This chapter of our documentation is still in beta. We welcome feedback, corrections,

 elements, then encode all the names, then encode all the foreign words, if that procedure

 works best for you).
-For the first pass, Janelle likes to paste and encode the structural
+For the first pass, we advise you to copy and encode the structural

 elements one paragraph or one speech at a time.